NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 **SQLite3**

 SQLite is a lightweight relational database management system.
-It's Django's default database management system, so once you create a Django project, an SQLite database is automatically created, which allows the user to store data locally and run tests.
+It's Django's default database management system, so once you create a Django project, a SQLite database is automatically created, which allows the user to store data locally and run tests.
 SQLite is embedded on the end-program (Django) as opposed to being a ['client-server' database engine](https://en.wikipedia.org/wiki/SQLite).

 **PostgreSQL**

-PostgreSQL is a relational database that is synced to the live Heroku application and facilitate the data exchange in the site.
+PostgreSQL is a relational database that is synced to the live Heroku application and facilitates the data exchange in the site.

 Below is a table of my `User_Posts` Model, which I am demonstrating as an example of the database schematic.
-Please note the variations in Field Type and Validation as the the model can be associated with other models, making the database fluid and interchangeable, which is a key tenet when working with data that is constantly changing and adaoting.
+Please note the variations in Field Type and Validation as the model can be associated with other models, making the database fluid and interchangeable, which is a key tenet when working with data that is constantly changing and adapting.

 For example, the `on_delete=models.CASCADE` method ensures that if a `User` is deleted, the `author` and therefore the post will also be deleted.
 As mentioned this is extremely important to the structure of the database.
 As we can see from the `author` item in the table, it utilises the [SQL]() `ForeignKey`, which is, as stated on the [W3 Schools site](https://www.w3schools.com/sql/sql_foreignkey.asp#:~:text=A%20FOREIGN%20KEY%20is%20a,the%20referenced%20or%20parent%20table.),:
 > (A `FOREIGN KEY` is) a field (or collection of fields) in one table that refers to the PRIMARY KEY in another table e.g. (`author` :arrow_right: `User`)

 #### Database Diagram Structure (*PostgreSQL*)

 I had a little bit of trouble extracting the PostgreSQL database from Heroku so I quickly crafted this structure below to mimic my current database.
 I designed it using the [DB Diagram tool](https://dbdiagram.io/home).
-I feel the database structure could be improved by adding more `ForeignKey` elements to intertwine more models but as I shall explain in the *bugs* and *features left to implement* section, I had some contraints to execute this.
+I feel the database structure could be improved by adding more `ForeignKey` elements to intertwine more models but as I shall explain in the *bugs* and *features left to implement* section, I had some constraints to execute this.
 But certainly something I learned a lot about and can improve upon in the future.

 ![DB Diagram](/media/ReadMe_Docs/db_diagram2.png "DB Diagram" )

-**PostgresSQL Database Table**
+**PostgresSQL Database Table (User Posts)**

 | **Name** | **Database Primary Key** | **Field Type(s)** | **Validation** |
 --- | --- | --- | ---